Eveninlaunch/code-practices/README.md

 Titanic Survivor Prediction with Logistic Regression and Naive Bayes.ipynb is used for Logistic Regression and Naive Bayes practices.

-In the Deep Learning for Real Estate Price Prediction, I compared two different deep learning models: one used a limited number of features.
-At the same time, the other utilized an increased number of features.
-I used Pandas, Numpy, Matplotlib, Seaborn, Axes3D, folium, and HeatMap for EDA and Analysis, TensorFlow and Keras for Deep Learning, and Adam in the project.
+In the Deep Learning for Real Estate Price Prediction, I compared two different deep learning models: one used a limited number of features, while the other utilized an increased number of features.
+I used Pandas, Numpy, Matplotlib, Seaborn, Axes3D, Folium, and HeatMap for EDA and Analysis, TensorFlow and Keras for Deep Learning, and Adam in the project.

+In the Build a Generative Adversarial Network,  I used PyTorch to create the Generator Network and the Discriminator Network and to create a training loop to train the GAN model.